+(a) Monopolizing the competitive segment.
 Suppose now that there are two types of consumers:

-- some consume the combination {M combined with either C or C'} and have no value for C or C' on a stand-alone basis. - others consume the competitive good {C or C'} on a stand-alone basis and are uninterested in M.
+\checkmark some consume the combination {M, C or C'} and have no value for C or C' on a standalone basis,

+\checkmark others consume the competitive good {C or C'} on a stand-alone basis, and are uninterested in M.

-By refusing to offer M on a stand-alone basis (or, equivalently, by selling it at a high price), the integrated firm excludes rival producers in the competitive market from access to consumers who demand the combination.
+By refusing to offer M on a stand-alone basis (or equivalently by selling it at a high price), the integrated firm excludes rival producers in the competitive market from access to consumers who demand the combination.
 This strategy directly hurts the integrated firm since the lack of consumer choice between C and C' (when combined with M) reduces the consumers' willingness to pay for M. Here, exclusion is not motivated by any efficiency consideration.

-The exclusionary strategy may, however indirectly, benefit the integrated firm if, following the tie, the rivals' profit in the market for the consumers who demand only C or C' is no longer sufficient to cover their fixed costs of operation, and, thus, rivals exit the competitive market, allowing the integrated firm to monopolize that market as well.^{24,25} In the parlance of predation analysis, the integrated firm sacrifices profit on consumers who consume both goods jointly and recoups this lost profit by charging more to consumers who demand solely the potentially competitive good.
+The exclusionary strategy may however indirectly pay off for the integrated firm if, following the tie, the rivals' profit in the market for the consumers who demand only C or C' is no longer sufficient to cover their fixed costs of operation, and thus rivals exit the competitive market, allowing the integrated firm to monopolize that market as well.^{22,23} In the parlance of predation analysis, the integrated firm sacrifices profit on consumers who consume both goods jointly and recoups this lost profit by charging more to consumers who demand solely the potentially competitive good.